stennety/mywebsite/_posts/2020-03-28-the-corona-cles-of-narnia-week-3.md

 published: true
 title: 'The Corona-cles of Narnia: Week 3'
 ---
-This was my third week of quarantine here in Portland.
+This was our third week of quarantine here in Portland.
 I felt a little lethargic by Friday, but overall it was productive.

 What's kept me sane is being religious about adhering to a schedule.
 It's easy to let work bleed into personal time and start to feel burned out before you realize it.